-Scalp Micro-Pigmentation (also known as SMP) is more than just a hair tattoo.
-It is a great non-surgical procedure during which natural pigments are applied within the dermal layer of the scalp, replicating a natural shaved head look, hence also making it a great solution to hair loss.
+Scalp Micropigmentation (also known as SMP) is more than just a hair tattoo.
+It’s a popular non-surgical hair loss treatment during which natural pigments are applied within the dermal layer of the scalp, replicating a natural shaved head look, hence making it a great solution to hair loss.

-The best way to understand Scalp Micro-Pigmentation is to see it as a form of tattoo.
-During this non-surgical procedure, a natural pigment is applied to the epidermal layer of the scalp, effectively replicating the appearance of hair follicles.
-Practitioners aim to camouflage the surface area of the scalp where hair loss has already occurred and, in turn, create a new hairline for the client.
+The best way to understand Scalp Micropigmentation is to see it as a form of scalp tattoo.
+During this non-surgical procedure, a natural pigment is applied to the epidermal layer of the scalp, effectively replicating the appearance of natural hair follicles.
+Practitioners aim to camouflage the surface area of the scalp where hair loss has already occurred and, in turn, creates a new hairline for the client.

 Further benefits of the Procedure

-As well as the obvious boost to a client’s confidence, Scalp Micro-Pigmentation also offers a way to cover any surgery scars from past procedures.
+As well as the obvious boost to a client’s confidence, SMP treatment also offers a way to cover any surgery scars from past procedures.
 For example, if a client has previously had a hair transplant procedure which brought with a few complications, SMP can be carried out in order to help camouflage any scars and imperfections.
-See results from Scalp Micro-Pigmentation for yourself!

 When would I see results?

-Although the effects of SMP can be noticed immediately, for optimum results, around 2-3 sessions are required with a practitioner.
-Each session is carried out within a sterile, comfortable environment ensuring that the patient’s experience is a positive one, meaning clients are assured that their results will be of a high quality.
+Although the effects of hair pigmentation can be noticed immediately, for optimum results, around 2-3 sessions/treatments will be required with a practitioner after the initial consultation.
+Each session is carried out within a sterile, comfortable environment ensuring that the patient’s experience is a positive one, meaning clients are assured that their results will be of high quality.